 Published on Feb.
 9, 2021

 Transfer is a stressful event for the pullets.
-In effect they experience two stresses: 1) the handling and transport involved in movement from rearing to laying facilities, plus 2) the change from rearing to laying environment.
-Therefore, transfer requires careful planning and management.
-In this article we will provide several tips and tricks to facilitate a smooth transfer.
+In effect they experience two stresses: 1) the handling and transport involved in movement from the pullet house to the hen laying house, plus 2) the change from rearing to laying environment.
+Therefore, transfer of pullets requires careful planning and management, and the age of pullets should be taken into account.
+In this article we will provide several tips and tricks to facilitate a smooth transfer from the pullet house to the hen laying house.

-The transfer should ideally be done 4 weeks before egg production starts, certainly no later than 2 weeks before egg production starts.
-The purpose is that the birds receive the time to recover from the stress accompanied with the transfer and that the rapid ovarian development is not being depressed.
+The bodyweight development of the pullets is highly linked to the age of pullets.
+The transfer from the pullet house to the hen laying house should ideally be done 4 weeks before egg production starts, certainly no later than 2 weeks before egg production starts.
+The purpose is that the pullets receive the time to recover from the stress accompanied with the transfer and that the rapid ovarian development is not being depressed.
 Unfortunately, the latter falls exactly within the period of transfer.
-Late transfer bears the risk of damage to the birds, in particular to the ovaries.
-In the ideal situation, birds are transferred at 16 weeks of age, this will enable them to be fully adapted to the new layer house before the onset of lay.
-When birds are transferred too close to the onset of lay, the subsequent risk of egg peritonitis is increased.
-The movement of birds with mature ovaries may cause rupture of yolk follicles, which are then deposited in body cavity.
+Late transfer bears the risk of damage to the pullets, in particular to the ovaries.
+In the ideal situation, birds are transferred at 16 weeks of age, this will enable them to be fully adapted to the new hen laying house before the onset of lay.
+When laying hen pullets are transferred too close to the onset of lay, the subsequent risk of egg peritonitis is increased.
+The movement of birds with mature ovaries may cause rupture of yolk follicles (egg yolk peritonitis), which are then deposited in the body cavity.
+Ensuring smooth transition, careful pullet handling, proper lighting, and optimal body condition at transfer helps reduce the incidence of egg yolk peritonitis.

 When transferred, the flock should be fed a pre-lay or a layer’s ration.
-Please note: pullet (or developer) rations must not be used, as the nutrient density of these feeds is too low!
+Please note: pullet (or developer) rations must not be used, as the nutrient density and the calcium levels of these chicken feeds are too low!

 Preparations at the rearing farm

-- The birds must always conform to the bodyweight of the breed.
-This should not simply be according to the age of the birds but also according to age of sexual maturity.
-Note that because of the stress caused by the transfer, birds’ weight can be reduced by 10% to 15% due to moisture loss.
+- The pullets must always conform to the bodyweight of the breed.
+This should not simply be according to the age of the pullets but also according to age of sexual maturity.
+Note that because of the stress caused by the transfer, pullets’ weight can be reduced by 10% to 15% due to moisture loss.

-- Two weeks prior to transfer the birds should not be handled, except for routine uniformity and bodyweight checks.
-The birds must have had every opportunity to grow, even during this critical period.
+- Two weeks prior to transfer the pullets should not be handled in the pullet house, except for routine uniformity and bodyweight checks.
+The pullets must have had every opportunity to grow, even during this critical period.

-- Feed withdrawal before departure should not exceed 6 hours and should be adapted to transport duration and climatic conditions.
+- Feed withdrawal before departure to the hen laying house should not exceed 6 hours and should be adapted to transport duration and climatic conditions.

 - Vaccinations should be given at least one week before transfer, to obtain a good vaccine reaction.
 A late or long transfer often leads to delayed start of lay and higher mortality.